rikusarlin/db-variations/README.md

 Spring DB access with different variations

 This repo aims to compare image size, performance, startup time and memory consumption of simple DB access application in various styles:
-* Reactive with Netty
 * "Traditional" Spring Data with Tomcat
-* Reactive with Netty, compiled with Spring Native
 * "Traditional" Spring Data with Tomcat, compiled with Spring Native

 The use case is simplistic, the fear being that native compilation gets increasingly difficult as more dependencies are added.
 So we just do a simple select with primary key.